When it comes to winter mountain biking, using a mudguard is a easy and affordable way to make it much more pleasant.

 In common with all flexible fenders, it works with pretty much all fork designs and there’s plenty of clearance, with it being highly resistant to clogging up.
 At just 37g it’s lightweight and the asking price is very reasonable too.

 A plus point of the Face Fender is that it comes with Velcro straps to secure it, meaning it’s much easier to switch it between bikes than one that uses zip ties.
 The fuzzy straps are also much friendlier to paint and hold the guard securely enough to prevent any undue movement, though you can use zip ties if you really want to cinch it down tight.
 It’s made of robust plastic too and bends back to shape easily.

-Verdict: Light and affordable, with this XL model offering better coverage than most flexible guards too
+The Muckynutz XL guard is light and affordable, and with this XL model it offers better coverage than most flexible guards too

 RRP Enduroguard V3 Large